jkenlooper/puzzle-massive/docs/development.md

 # Local Development Guide

-Get a local development version of Puzzle Massive to run on your machine by following these (super awesome) instructions.
-This is necessary in order to create a dist file (`make dist`) for deploying to a production server.
+Get a **local development** version of Puzzle Massive to run on your machine by following this guide.

+This is necessary in order to
+create a dist file (`make dist`) for deploying to a production server.

 Written for a Linux machine that is Debian based.
 Only tested on